-The responsibility in the governance of biodiversity in Timor-Leste is primarily lodged at the MED and the Ministry of Agriculture and Fisheries (MAF).
+The responsibility in the governance of biodiversity in Timor-Leste is primarily lodged at the Ministry of Economy and Development (MED) and the Ministry of Agriculture and Fisheries (MAF).

-The MED through the Secretariat for Environment (SEMA) and the National Directorate for Environmental Services (DNMA) is the lead government agency of Timor-Leste responsible for coordinating biodiversity conservation, in close coordination with the MAF.
-The MED led the NBSAP process and also leads the National Biodiversity Working Group (NBWG), a multisectoral body composed of representatives from various ministries and directorates, primarily from the MAF, the Ministry of Industry, Tourism and Trade, other government agencies, including civil society and the academe.
+The MED through the Secretariat for Environment (SEMA) and the National Directorate for Environmental Services (DNMA) is the lead government agency of Timor-Leste responsible for coordinating biodiversity conservation, in close coordination with the Ministry of Fisheries and Agriculture (MAF).
+As such, the MED led the NBSAP process and is responsible for monitoring the implementation of the Biodiversity Strategy.
+The MED also leads the National Biodiversity Working Group (NBWG), a multisectoral body composed of representatives from various ministries and directorates, primarily from the Ministry of Agriculture and Fisheries, Ministry of Industry, Tourism and Trade, other government agencies, including civil society and the academe.
 The MED and the NBWG are responsible for the monitoring and review of the implementation of the NBSAP and reporting to the Council of Ministers.

-The implementation of the NBSAP and its progress reporting will form part of the reporting of achievements of the SDP of Timor-Leste and the submission of reports to the CBD.
+The implementation of NBSAP and its progress reporting will form part of the reporting of achievements of Timor-Leste's Strategic Development Plan and the submission of reports to the UN Convention on Biological Diversity, as a Party to the Convention.